Saanich Peninsula: Geology

 Many different kinds of bedrock underlie the peninsula.
 Sandstone is common at the northern end.
 Granodiorite crops out in many northern and central areas.
 Amphibolite, diorite, gabbro and quartz diorite are common in the south.
 Smaller areas of andesite, basalt, chert, dacite and limestone are also found.

 History

 The Saanich Peninsula is the historical homeland of several Coast Salish peoples.
-Numerous Indian Reserves are situated along the shores of Saanich Inlet.
+Numerous First Nation Reserves are situated along the shores of Saanich Inlet.
 European settlers began arriving in the mid-nineteenth century, primarily engaging in resource-based industries such as logging, fishing, and notably, agriculture.
 The peninsula hosts the oldest agricultural exhibition in Western Canada, the Saanich Fair, organized by the North and South Saanich Agricultural Society.
 In recent decades, residential and commercial development has expanded across the peninsula, although provincial laws, such as the Agricultural Land Reserve, protect a significant portion of its farmland from rezoning.
 The region also boasts several wilderness parks, predominantly located in the southwest, with the largest being Gowlland Tod Provincial Park.